archiemartini/Gilded-Rose-Kata/README.md

 - First I familiarised myself with the README which gave some fundamental aspects of how the code works

-- This wasn't completely enlightening so I then set about to loading the 'texttest_ficxture.js' and then called `gildedRose.updateQuality()` and took note of the returns and how the items changed.
+- This wasn't comprehensive so I then set about to loading the 'texttest_fixture.js' and then called `gildedRose.updateQuality()` and took note of the returns and how the items changed.

-- Before considering implementing Conjured items, I knew I would need to buold up an entire test suite of everything I observed of the existing code logic.
-Then I can begin to refactor and implement.
+- Before implementing Conjured items, I would need to build up an entire test suite of everything I observed of the existing code logic.
+Only then can I begin to refactor and implement.

-- A test suite enabled some refactoring into something less nonsensical.
-Any check for 'Sulfuras' is now done away with, apart from one check in the isCommonItem() function.
-Otherwise it doesn't require its own function.
+- A test suite enabled some refactoring out of that hideous 'if' statement.
+Now there is a simple if else statement iterating through and calling functions that hold the appropriate 'depreciation' logic

+- Now I can start looking at making subclasses, refactoring this is super easy.
+And by the way now I'm following [Sandi Metz's talk](https://www.youtube.com/watch?v=8bZh5LMaSmE&ab_channel=Confreaks) on this, she refactors in Ruby.
+Otherwise I would've just thrown in a isConjuredItem() function and had done with it.